pdf-association/arlington-pdf-model/TestGrammar/README.md

     - for ease of post-processing large quantities of log files from corpora, there are also `--batchmode` and `--no-color` options that can be specified
     - using `--brief` will also keep output log size under control
     - using `--dryrun` will list the PDFs that will get processed
-    - using `--allfiles` will attenpt to parse every file (regardless of extension) as a PDF
+    - using `--allfiles` will attempt to parse every file (regardless of extension) as a PDF
 4. compares the Arlington PDF model grammar with the Adobe DVA Formal Representation
     - the understanding of the Adobe DVA model is hard-coded with a mix of asserts and error messages.
 For this reason it is best to always use a debug build at least once to confirm the Adobe FormalRep is understood by this PoC!
     - a manually curated list of multiple DVA objects that combine to be equivalent to an Arlington TSV file is hard-coded.